speakeasy-api/openapi-reference-documentation/README.md

 Currently cookies are not well supported by OpenAPI and this may change in the future, so using the default `style: form` and `explode: true` values results in serialization incompatible with most cookie parsers.

 Therefore it is only really recommended to use cookies for primitive types or arrays with `explode: false` but the current serialization behaviors are included below for completeness.

+If using cookies for authentication, it is recommended to use the OpenAPI [`security`](#security) field to document a security scheme instead of a cookie parameter.

 ##### Primitive Types